 There is clinal variation in characters within each of the subspecies, and it seems not to have been well studied or described.
 I have found that in Washington and Oregon, subsp. benthamiana has slightly larger cones, with a recurved prickle, while subsp. ponderosa has smaller cones, with an incurved prickle.

 Canada: S British Columbia, E to US: SW North Dakota, S to trans-Pecos Texas and W to S California; also in Mexico: Baja California and Sonora (Little 1980, Kral 1993).
+See the range map shown above.
 Mostly in the mountains, in pure stands or mixed conifer forests (Little 1980).
 See also Thompson et al. (1999).
 Hardy to Zone 4 (cold hardiness limit between -34.3°C and -28.9°C) (Bannister and Neuner 2001, subspecies not specified), but I would expect this to vary significantly according to subspecies and provenance.

 Ponderosa pine presents one of the best examples of the superb adaptation to wildfire that characterizes much of the genus Pinus.
 Studies in the Gila Wilderness area of Arizona and New Mexico have found that due to frequent summer lightning storms and the accumulation of pine needles on the forest floor, low intensity surface fires may travel through ponderosa stands with an average frequency of once every three years.
 These frequent burns discourage competitive species such as scrub oak and shade tolerant conifers.
 Adult ponderosa are unharmed by such fires due to their thick, fire resistant bark, while ponderosa seedlings also have an excellent chance of surviving these low-intensity burns.
 In the historical period, an enthusiastic program of fire suppression has virtually eliminated these small, frequent fires.
 As a consequence, shrubs and shade-tolerant conifers have invaded many ponderosa stands while thick accumulations of highly combustible fuels have built up on the forest floor.
 Now, when a fire does occur, it is likely to be extremely destructive, destroying vast stands of prime forest.
 Since the mid-1970s, some forest managers have attempted to reintroduce low intensity fire to this ecosystem, but their efforts are often thwarted both by a "Smokey the Bear" mentality ingrained in the public mind, and by the high cost of monitoring prescribed fire in an ecosystem that has accumulated high fuel loads.